 “Advocacy is good, but only advocacy is not enough.
 So this is what we wanted to do but through art.
-Because art brings people together, connects you to people very easily.
+Because art brings people together and connects you to people very easily.
 People start trusting you and understanding that you are there to give and not to take, which they are not used to.
 You need to approach them with a lot of love, understanding, and care.
 Explain to them why you are there.
 That you just want a cup of tea, a samosa, and a hug!”

 Artist, sculptor, painter, philanthropist.
 She is all this and much more.
 A humanitarian at heart, she defines her success as the love and relationships she has accumulated over the years as a social worker.
 The daughter of an army officer, she found her creative spirit at a young age and curated it into something that not only flourished within the art world but turned it into something that benefits society at large.
 Born in Jammu & Kashmir, she completed her undergraduate studies in political science and later studied fine art at the Slade School of Fine Art in London.
-She continued on to study European Art with Sotheby’s London.
+She continued to study European Art at Sotheby’s London.

 The Rouble Nagi Art Foundation (RNAF), established over a decade ago, aims to bring about systemic and sustainable social change in the lives of women and children through art.

 “Art is a beautiful medium to break that barrier between people”, she says.
 RNAF uses art workshops, and community art projects to reach out and establish relationships, enabling them to change minds and lives.

 Why Art?
 Why did you choose art as your discipline?